-- Windows: .dll - AIX: .a or .so, and if both extensions exist, .a extension is used. - Linux, HP IPF and Solaris: .so - HPUX on PA-RISC: .sl or .so, and if both extensions exist, .sl extension is used.
+- Windows: .dll

+- AIX: .a or .so, and if both extensions exist, .a extension is used.

+- Linux, HP IPF and Solaris: .so

-Note: Users can also develop security plug-ins with the DB2 Universal JDBC Driver.
+Note: Users can also develop security plug-ins with the DB2 Universal JDBC

 For example, assume you have a security plug-in library called MyPlugin.
 For each supported operating system, the appropriate library file name follows: